 McKendry suggests that case management directors collaborate with their information technology staff to create a way to measure outcomes and quantify the impact of interventions.
 Some case management departments have used an off-the-shelf spreadsheet program to track their interventions, she adds.

-If your computer technology isn't sophisticated enough, create a paper worksheet that case managers can use to jot down their interventions.
-The information can be put into the organization's data warehouse, she says.
+If your computer technology isn’t sophisticated enough, create a paper worksheet that case managers can use to jot down their interventions.
+The information can be put into the organization’s data warehouse, she adds.

-Even with paper copies, it's easier to document in an outline format than in a narrative form.
-Outlines also make it easier to generate reports later on, she adds.
+Even with paper copies, it’s easier to document in an outline format than in a narrative form, and it is easier to generate reports later on, she adds.

 Every time a case manager does something for a patient, he or she should fill in the data and transmit them to wherever your data are stored.

-Come up with a way to measure how a case manager's interventions have an impact on the quality of life, clinical, and financial aspects of care.
+Come up with a way to measure how a case manager’s interventions have an impact on the quality of life, clinical, and financial aspect of care.

 Link what you do to those three markers: Clinically, the patient is doing what he or she needs to do and knows where to get help.
 The patient’s quality of life is better because he or she feels better.
 The company is financially better off because the patient requires less urgent care and fewer visits to the physician’s office.

-For instance, if you call patients with congestive heart failure to check on their weight, be able to document that if the patient gained weight, you helped the patient get in to see his or her physician.
+For instance, if you call members with congestive heart failure to check on their weight, be able to document that, if they had gained weight, you helped them to get in to see their physician.
 Then you could include in your report that you helped the patient avoid a potential admission.